Congresswoman Stacey Plaskett Opens Up About Being a Revenge Porn Victim

 “One of the groups that is difficult to gain support from, as a woman of color, is other professional women of color, because we’re harder on each other,” said Plaskett, who was born in Brooklyn, and whose family is from the Virgin Islands.
 “Women can be very critical of other women, but when they saw someone going after me directly as a woman, that group was like, ‘Oh, hell no, we’re not going to stand for that.’
 So I think it was really important to have other professional women see me as a human being, and see themselves in me.”

 She is more accustomed to going it alone.
-As a young woman, Plaskett left the Bushwick projects in Brooklyn to attend Choate Hall for high school, Georgetown University for college, and American University for law school.
-She went on to become an assistant district attorney in the Bronx, a legislative staffer in the U.S. House, and an Assistant Attorney General in the Justice Department, where she worked on 9/11 settlements and became a lead attorney for the U.S. racketeering case against Philip Morris and the tobacco industry.
+As a young woman, Plaskett left the Bushwick projects in Brooklyn to attend Choate Rosemary Hall for high school, Georgetown University for college, and American University for law school.
+She went on to become an assistant district attorney in the Bronx, a legislative staffer in the U.S. House, and an assistant attorney general in the Justice Department, where she worked on 9/11 settlements and became a lead attorney for the U.S. racketeering case against Philip Morris and the tobacco industry.

 “Having gone through all of those things, always being the ‘token’ or the only one, always having a microscope on me all my life, eventually you get a thick skin,” Plaskett said.
 “But this was different.
 It exposed my entire family.”

-She pressed charges in the case, prompting an investigation by assistant U.S. Attorneys and D.C.
+She pressed charges in the case, prompting an investigation by assistant U.S. attorneys and D.C.
 Capitol police that culminated in a grand jury investigation.
 While Plaskett said she was frustrated at times by the slow pace and opacity of the grand jury, she’s encouraged by the level of care shown by investigators pursuing a sensitive and complicated issue.

 She now calls what happened to her “cyber sexual assault,” because she believes “revenge porn” is too narrow of a category.